Debugging¶

 The easiest way to do GDB Debugging via Clickable is desktop mode and can be started

-by running clickable desktop --gdb
+by running clickable desktop --gdb.

 Alternatively a GDB Server can be started with clickable desktop --gdbserver <port>

-).
-Check for an option to do GDB Remote Debugging in your IDE
+(just choose any port, e.g. 3333).
+Check for an option to do GDB Remote Debugging

-.
+in your IDE and connect to localhost:<port>.
 To connect a GDB Client run

-gdb <app-binary> -ex 'target remote localhost:<port>'
+gdb <app-binary> -ex 'target remote localhost:<port>'.

 On Device¶